Status: [content-frozen]

 and the current sets of daily and weekly testing builds.

 Stefano Zacchiroli has just been \ reelected as Debian Project Leader, supported by 98% of valid voters.
-Congratulation, and keep up the good work!
+Congratulations, and keep up the good work!

 Guido Günther sent some bits